 The longer the contract, the more certainty you have on revenue.
 Because they are stuck with you!
 If they start losing the loving feeling, they still can’t churn and leave you.

 Everyone uses ARR.
 Talk to anyone in SaaS and they will ask you what your ARR is to get a feeling for how large you are.
 Investors will ask the same.
 Journalists will ask too, perhaps to see if you are worth writing about?

 - Normalize: Normalize for subscription terms of different lengths to an annual basis

 - Forecasts: ARR is an easy way for you to forecast your future cash flow, make an annual budget and forecast revenue.
 ARR allows you to plan and control your growth because it is predictable revenue.
 You can measure new contract growth and churn when a customer signs

 - Clients pay on time: It’s not variable, and you don’t have to bill customers each month.
 As opposed to offering consulting services by the hour, you don’t have to fill in timesheets, invoice the customer and hope to heck they actually pay on time.
 If customers don’t pay, they don’t get to use your service.
 Simple.

 Why do investors like ARR?

-Investors like predictability.
+Investors like predictability so this is a critical metric.
 Subscription business typically doesn’t suffer from seasonality and a lot of operational headaches as one has in ecommerce.

 ARR tells investors a lot about your business, especially if you break it down.
 Investors are more likely to use MRR when thinking about a business operationally unless they are an enterprise company.

-Investors use ARR to compare you to other companies when valuing you.
+Investors use ARR to compare you to other subscription businesses when valuing you.
 It’s a great leveler.
 And frankly, venture capitalists love the idea of ARR because it makes it much easier to value a business.
 A multiple of ARR is a great yardstick.